-My gołąbki are made with plenty of herbs, dried mushrooms for flavor and beer, making them truly delectable.
+My version of this delicious recipe is made with plenty of herbs as well as dried mushrooms for flavor and beer, making them truly delectable.
 Putting a strip of bacon on top of each gołąbki makes for a bacon fat-basted package of true flavor that truly gilds the lily of my recipe!

 For a similar recipe in the sweet and sour Jewish tradition, try my grandmothers stuffed cabbage recipe here.